rodekruis/shelter-database/documentation/production-deployment.md

         Order deny,allow
         Allow from all
     </Directory>
 </VirtualHost>
 ```

+Enable the site:

 ```shell
 sudo a2ensite shelter-database
 ```

-The web application will be running with a dedicated user and a thread limit set
+The web application is now be running with a dedicated user and a thread limit
-to 5.
+set to 5.